FATE ONE: A Prophecy

 He hits a dirt patch with a hard thud, crying out from the pain inflicted.
 The spotter runs to catch their wounded comrade.
 The blade pierced through, however evaded fatal damage.
 The second archer finally emerges from his hiding place, his stature leaving one to wonder how it could find any concealment.

 “Is everyone alright here?” the gentle giant asks.
-“I spotted him a bit before the boar attack, but found no chance to strike prior.
+“He gave sign before the boar attack, but I found no chance to strike prior.
 My apologies.”

 “You did well, Tannus, thank you,” the Captain states calmly.
 “Please restrain the bandit for now.”